-- 1 capacity magazines are a lethal accessory, not a protected "arm," but either way, the - 2 | Amendment permits prohibiting them because they are dangerous and unusual, and - 3 best suited for military applications rather than self-defense.
-California's LCM ban - 4 also has "longstanding" antecedents and is constitutional for that reason, too. - 5 Because Plaintiffs cannot succeed on the merits of their Second Amendment claim, - 6 the Court should deny their motion for a preliminary injunction.
+Plaintiffs' Second Amendment challenge fails because California's LCM possession ban does not burden Second Amendment-protected activity.
+Largecapacity magazines are a lethal accessory, not a protected "arm," but either way, they may be constitutionally prohibited because they are dangerous and unusual, and best suited for military applications rather than self-defense.
+California's LCM ban also has "longstanding" antecedents and thus falls outside the scope of the Second Amendment's protections.
+Because Plaintiffs cannot succeed on the merits of their Second Amendment claim,6 the Court should deny their motion for a preliminary injunction.7